Versent/saml2aws/README.md

         --client-secret=CLIENT-SECRET
                                OneLogin client secret, used to generate API access token. (env: ONELOGIN_CLIENT_SECRET) --force                Refresh credentials even if not expired.
+        --credential-process     Enables AWS Credential Process support by outputting credentials to STDOUT in a JSON message.

   exec [<flags>] [<command>...]
     Exec the supplied command with env vars from STS token.